jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

   (c) if, had this section not been enacted, there could be no claim for the damage against the agency concerned or any of its officers or employees or the owner of the dog.

 ### 64 Procedure where order made for destruction of dog
-(1) If a District Court makes an order for the destruction of any dog, any person having custody or control of the dog must— (a) cause the dog to be destroyed immediately; and (b) produce to the territorial authority within 1 month a certificate issued by a veterinarian, or a dog control officer or dog ranger, certifying that the dog has been destroyed.
+(1) If the District Court makes an order for the destruction of any dog, any person having custody or control of the dog must—
+  (a) cause the dog to be destroyed immediately; and (b) produce to the territorial authority within 1 month a certificate issued by a veterinarian, or a dog control officer or dog ranger, certifying that the dog has been destroyed.
 (2) Where any such person does not cause the dog to be destroyed forthwith, any constable, dog control officer, or dog ranger may seize and destroy the dog.